1,000+ Opportunities

 Long-range community planning Subdivision regulations and review Zoning regulations and administration Drinking water and wastewater treatment systems Transportation: bridges, streets/roads, multi-modal Planning best practices and tools of the trade Exemption review and certificates of survey Direct assistance via phone, email, in person or our online contact form Review of and guidance on draft engineering, planning and regulatory documents Creation of model documents and planning resource publications for use statewide Advice on navigating ARMs and statutes Onsite training workshops Community Planning Documents and Guidance Community Planning Platform Presentations, Publications and Model Documents

-Based on current listing details, eligibility includes: See the Montana grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the Montana grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.